 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have lung or breathing problems (eg, emphysema, bronchitis)
+- if you have blood vessel problems, heart problems, low blood volume, or lung or breathing problems (eg, emphysema, bronchitis)

 Some MEDICINES MAY INTERACT with Adenocard.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Digoxin or verapamil because the risk of severe and sometimes fatal irregular heartbeat may be increased
+- Beta-blockers (eg, metoprolol), digoxin, diltiazem, or verapamil because the risk of irregular heartbeat may be increased

 - Carbamazepine or dipyridamole because they may increase the risk of Adenocard's side effects

 - Methylxanthines (eg, caffeine, theophylline) because they may decrease Adenocard's effectiveness

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Adenocard may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use Adenocard as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.